Heart of Stone (1950 film): Plot

-Unable to marry Lisbeth due to his being pursued by creditors, Peter locates a dark forest spirit, Holländer-Michel, to make more wishes for wealth.
-Holländer-Michel agrees to grant him wealth, but only in exchange for his heart that Holländer-Michel replaces with one made of stone.
-Holländer-Michel shows that the wealthier inhabitants of the village already have done so and shows Peter their hearts that he displays on the wall.
-Peter agrees and becomes a ruthlessly successful businessman but at the cost of Lisbeth and his happiness.
+Unable to marry Lisbeth due to his being pursued by creditors, Peter locates another forest spirit, the giant and dark Holländermichel, to wish for more money.
+Holländermichel agrees to grant him wealth, but only in exchange for Peter's heart that Holländermichel replaces with a heartshaped stone.
+Holländermichel shows that the wealthier inhabitants of the village already have done so and shows Peter their hearts, still alive, that he displays on the wall.
+Peter agrees and becomes a ruthlessly successful businessman but at the cost of his feelings and his soul.